-BA SIC IMPO RTANT ESSEI NTIAL Verification Limited Verification Verification Limited Verification Initial or Recert Follow-up Min Assessment time 1.5 0.5 1.5 0.5 50% of the time calculation using ISO/IEC 27006 1 day Min assessment time on site (as part of the total min assessment time) 1 1 of audit time Changes in more than 2 key measures + (time to be planned in verification plan) + (time to be planned in verification plan) + (time to be planned in audit plan) Changes in non-key measures resulting in maturity score change > 1 + (time to be planned in verification plan) + (time to be planned in verification plan) + (time to be planned in audit plan) Significant Doubt about evidence provided by the organization + (time to be planned in verification plan) + (time to be planned in audit plan) Evidence lacking regarding use of symbols/logo's/marks + 2hrs (on or off site) Changes relevant to the ISMS + (time following ISO/IEC 27006) + (time following ISO/IEC 27006) Follow-up of NC's of previous assessments Min.
+BASIC IMPORTANT ESSENTIAL Verification Limited Verification Verification Limited Verification Initial or Recertification Follow-up Min Assessment time 1.5 0.5 1.5 0.5 50% of the time calculation using ISO/IEC 27006-1 () 1 day Min assessment time on site (as part of the total min assessment time) 1 1 Adjustmen t of audit time Changes in more than 2 key measures + (time to be planned in verification plan) + (time to be planned in verification plan) + (time to be planned in audit plan) Changes in non-key measures resulting in maturity score change > 1 + (time to be planned in verification plan) + (time to be planned in verification plan) + (time to be planned in audit plan) Significant Doubt about evidence provided by the organization + (time to be planned in verification plan) + (time to be planned in audit plan) Evidence lacking regarding use of symbols/logo's/marks + 2hrs (on or off site) Changes relevant to the ISMS + (time following ISO/IEC 27006-1) , Follow-up of NC's of previous assessments Min.
 1 hr / major NC Min.
 0.5 hr / minor NC (time planned in audit plan) + Min.
 1 hr / major NC + Min.
 0.5 hr / minor NC (time planned in audit plan)

-() This minimum assessment time can only be applied if the maturity self-assessment for the appropriate assurance level is completed and accompanied by appropriate objective evidence to support this maturity self-assessment, including evidence or accessible reference to evidence for key measures and significantly changed non-key measures.
+- () This minimum assessment time can only be applied if the maturity self-assessment for the appropriate assurance level is completed and accompanied by appropriate objective evidence to support this maturity self-assessment, including evidence or accessible reference to evidence for key measures and significantly changed non-key measures. - () Phase 1 of an initial certification audit shall happen on-site.